daniel-pro/jinja2-cfgfile-collection/README.md

-# Jinja2 Configuration File Collection
+# Jinja2 Configuration File Template Collection
 > This repository aims to become one of the most complete Jinja2 configuration file template collection

 ## Installation